phoenixframework/phoenix/K_deployment.md

 $ tar xfz /home/ubuntu/hello_phoenix-0.0.1.tar.gz
 ```

-See?
-I told you it would be easy.

-## Exposè
+## Making Our Application Public

 We're getting close.

-### Set up our init system
+### Setting Up Our Init System

-First step in exposing our application to the world is ensuring that our application is running in case of a system restart, expected or unexpected.
+First step in exposing our application to the world is ensuring that our application will start running in case of a system restart - expected or unexpected.
 To do this, we will need to create an init script for our hosting environment's init system, be it `systemd`, `upstart`, or whatever.

-In this case, we'll be using `upstart` as our OS is Ubuntu, and `upstart` has been bundled with Ubuntu since 6.10.
-Let's edit our init script with `sudo vi /etc/init/my_app.conf`
+Let's use `upstart` as an example.
+We'll edit our init script with `sudo vi /etc/init/my_app.conf` (this is on Ubuntu Linux).

 ```text
 description "hello_phoenix"